Skip to main content

 What CTOs need to know about agentic third-party risk

 33% of enterprise software will include agentic AI by 2028, up from less than 1% in 2024 (Gartner).
 These agents use third-party skills, MCP servers, and tool integrations that most security teams have no process for vetting.
-40% of agentic AI projects will be canceled by end of 2027 due to inadequate risk controls (Gartner).
+40% of agentic AI rollouts will be canceled by end of 2027 due to inadequate risk controls (Gartner).
 See agent governance for compliance frameworks.

 Traditional vendor risk management evaluates software as a static artifact.
 Agentic third-party risk evaluates behavior: what an agent does with the tools you gave it, how it interacts with external services, and whether its outputs are safe to merge.
 This is a new risk category that existing security controls do not cover.